 With a MITM attack using ARP poisoning, you will be able to see all the traffic between the victim and the gateway (I guess you can call the gateway a victim as well).
 The best part is you do not need monitor mode to do this!
 But if you want to perform packet injection, you will need monitor mode.

-With this attack, you can see all the web sites the victim is navigating to (unless they are encrypted with HTTPS).
+With this attack, an attacker can see all the web sites the victim is navigating to (unless they are encrypted with HTTPS).
 But, not all Web sites are utilizing SSL/TLS encryption, thus any web sites that are unencrypted will reveal usernames, passwords, and cookie information.
-With this information, you can steal their credentials and logon with them.
+With this information, attackers can steal their credentials and logon with them.
 Or, you can also steal cookies and perform session hijacking attacks.

 You can use this attack on open wireless network hotspots that do not require a password to authenticate.
 Many Coffee shops, shopping centers, and the like, love to give their customers easy-access to their Wi-Fi.
 Sit in a coffee shop and perform this type of attack (assuming the AP is not in isolation mode).

-Note: Performing this type of attack on a network that is not yours is ILLEGAL, so don’t actually do it.
+Note: Performing this type of attack on a network that is not yours is ILLEGAL